Skip to main content

 Watch Our CISA Live! on Open Source Software Security

-On March 7, CISA held a CISA Live! on LinkedIn Live on open source software security.
-CISA’s Aeva Black, Open Source Security Section Chief, and Jack Cable, Senior Technical Advisor, discussed how CISA is collaborating with the open source community, federal partners, and the private sector to foster a more secure and resilient OSS ecosystem.
-This event offered participants an opportunity to learn about how CISA is working to strengthen the security of open source ecosystems, including package managers, along with ensuring the secure use of OSS within the federal government.
+On March 7, 2024, CISA held a CISA Live! on LinkedIn Live on open source software security.
+CISA’s Aeva Black, Open Source Security Section Chief, and Jack Cable, Senior Technical Advisor, discussed CISA's collaboration with the open source community, federal partners, and the private sector to foster a more secure and resilient OSS ecosystem.
+This event offered an opportunity to learn about CISA's work to strengthen the security of open source ecosystems, including package managers, along with ensuring the secure use of OSS within the federal government.

 Contact Us